skojaku/qstest/README.txt

       qcnd - Conductance

-      To pass your quality function to qstest, see "How to pass your quality function to qstest".
+      To pass your quality function to qstest, see "How to pass your quality function to qstest" below.

-    sfunc - Community-size function (i.e., size of individual communities).
+    sfunc - Community-size function (i.e., size of a community).
 The following community-size functions are available:

       n - Number of nodes in a community

-      vol - Sum of degrees of nodes in a community
+      vol - Sum of the degrees of nodes in a community

-      To pass your community-size function to qstest, see "How to pass your community-size function to qstest".
+      To pass your community-size function to qstest, see "How to pass your community-size function to qstest" below.

     cdalgorithm - Community-detection algorithm.
 The following algorithms are available: